jeorgen/chromanode-regtest-backend/README.md

 ...will add fab to the values of ```bar```.
 See https://pypi.python.org/pypi/zc.buildout/2.4.5# adding-and-removing-options for reference info.

-## Changing Ports And Stuff - Running Multiple Buildouts On The Same Server
+## Running Multiple Buildouts On The Same Server

 There is now a setting called ```port_offset``` in the config section in etc/base.cfg.
 It is by default set to 0.
 By setting it to e.g 100, all ports are shifted 100 numbers up.
 In this way you can run many independent buildouts in parallel.

+All ports (except bitcoin-abe for the moment) are between 17500 and 17599 by default.
+Default value of port_offset is 0 but e.g. 100 would shift all server ports and accompanying config files and command line parameters 100 numbers up to in between 17600 and 17699 .

 Remember to rerun buildout after having changed the settings.